cheqd/cheqd-node/docs/setup-and-configure/readme.md

 Extended information on [recommended hardware requirements is available in Tendermint documentation](https://docs.tendermint.com/master/nodes/running-in-production.html#hardware).

-### Operating System
+### Operating system

-Our [packaged releases](https://github.com/cheqd/cheqd-node/releases) are currently compiled and tested for `Ubuntu 20.04 LTS`, which is the recommended operating system in case the installation is carried out using Debian package or binaries.
+Our [packaged releases](https://github.com/cheqd/cheqd-node/releases) are currently compiled and tested for `Ubuntu 20.04 LTS`, which is the recommended operating system for installation using Debian package or binaries.

 For other operating systems, we recommend using [pre-built Docker image releases for `cheqd-node`](https://github.com/orgs/cheqd/packages?repo_name=cheqd-node).

-We plan on supporting other operating systems in the future based on demand for specific platforms by the community.
+We plan on supporting other operating systems in the future, based on demand for specific platforms by the community.

-### Ports

-To function properly, `cheqd-node` requires two types of ports to be configured.

-#### P2P port

-* This port is used for peer-to-peer node communication
-* Incoming and outcoming TCP connections must be allowed from any IPv4 address
-* `26656` by default
-* Can be configured in `/etc/cheqd-node/config.toml`

-#### RPC port

-* This port is used by client applications.
-Open it only if you want clients to be able to connect to your node.
-* Incoming tcp connections should be allowed.
-* SSL can also be configured separately
-* `26657` by default
-* Can be configured in `/etc/cheqd-node/config.toml`

-### Volumes
+### Storage volumes

 We recommend using a separate storage volume for the `data` directory where the node's copy of the ledger is stored.